Top Walmart Scams: Online Walmart Shoppers Beware

 Bottom line

 Walmart cares about your safety.
-In 2022 alone, Walmart’s Global Investigations team intercepted $4 million worth of gift card scams that targeted senior citizens.[1]
+Since 2018, Walmart's proprietary anti-gift card scam tech, Redemption, has assisted in stopping millions of dollars worth of potential fraud.
 Additionally, the company has dedicated phone numbers and Walmart.com email addresses for customers concerned about Walmart scams, along with a fraud website that has a robust list of fraud prevention resources.
+But the best scam prevention starts with you.

-It is important that you protect yourself from cyberscams so you don't fall victim to identity theft.
-We've compiled a list of the best identity theft protection so you can protect your personal information and your peace of mind.
+It's important to protect yourself from cyberscams so you don't fall victim to identity theft.
+We've tested and compiled a list of the best identity theft protection products so you can protect your PII, money, and identity,

 4.9